You know what’s considered the appropriate corporate attire for female in accounting and finance. The problem is…

 On Whether To Wear Your Hair Up

 A lot of female finance professionals have long hair and many wear them down.
-It is perfectly fine as long as they look neat and professional, but if you have a habit of playing with your hair especially when you are tense or bored (read: in a client meeting), it is better to wear your hair up.
-Having said that, some people look quite “childish” with a pony tail, so make sure you get a nice classy hair band or clip.
+It is perfectly fine as long as it looks neat and professional, but if you have a habit of playing with your hair especially when you are tense or bored (read: in a client meeting), it is better to wear your hair up.
+Having said that, some people look quite “childish” with a ponytail, so make sure you get a nice classy hair band or clip.

 How To Deal With Curly Hair

 Curly hair is wonderful as long as you have time to take care of it.
-But the reality is that you don’t’.
-In my case, I got naturally curly hair and it could get frizzy during change of weather.
+But the reality is that you don’t.
+In my case, I got naturally curly hair and it could get frizzy during a change of weather.
 Somehow the hair was tamed after cutting it short.

-An alternative is to straighten your hair every day using an iron straightener, of even go to the salon and get one of those Japanese Straight Perm.
+An alternative is to straighten your hair every day using a straightener, or even go to the salon and get one of those Japanese Straight Perms.
 I’ve tried one of those and it looks great, but please note that this kind of chemical treatment can hurt your hair and it can get really frizzy at the roots if you are unlucky.

-I don’t manicure or paint my nails, because manicure can’t last for more than 3 days (it’s just me) and I have no time to go get it fixed.
+I don’t manicure or paint my nails because manicures can’t last for more than 3 days (it’s just me) and I have no time to go get it fixed.
 Obviously clean and “bare” nails are better than half-painted ones.

-Having said that, I would say more than half of the girls have manicure of some sort.
+Having said that, I would say more than half of the girls have manicures of some sort.
 The general rule is:

 However, whether it is expensive or designer-brand does not matter.
 The focus should be on fit, quality, and tailoring.